-Wait Until I’m Dead!: A Novel of Family Secrets is a well-written and uniquely interesting piece of women’s fiction.
-Author, Elda M. Dawber, takes readers on an strange, but relatable, journey for women who are middle-aged and beyond.
+★★★★ Wait Until I’m Dead!: A Novel of Family Secrets is a well-written and uniquely interesting piece of women’s fiction.
+Dawber takes her readers on a strange but relatable journey for women who are middle-aged and beyond.
 Donna Jean (DJ) Brava is a highly respected romance novelist, but she has deep, dark family secrets.
 She’s come to a point in her life and her career that she believes her fans deserve to know the truth, and it’s time for her to get the dark history of her upbringing off her chest.
-What she doesn’t realize is that her editor has a secret of his own.
-That secret could keep DJ’s memoir from being published.
-Dawber takes the readers along as DJ tries to prepare her family in anticipation of the book being published.
+What she doesn’t realize is that her editor has a secret of his own—one that could keep DJ’s memoir from being published.
+Dawber takes readers along as DJ tries to prepare her family in anticipation of the book being published.
 Throughout the story, sections of DJ’s memoir, entitled Peeling the Onion, are also shared with readers.

-To purchase a copy of the book, click here to find it on Amazon.
+To purchase a copy Wait Until I’m Dead, click here to find it on Amazon.